johnliveeoroncillo/nuxt-tailwind-template/README.md

 # Project Documentation

 ## Overview
-This project is a **Nuxt 3** application that includes several key features such as **Trade-Up Requests, Booking System, Item Receiving, GRN Issuance, and Role-Based Portals** for suppliers and internal operations.
-The system allows administrators to manage users for different roles.
+This project is a **Nuxt 3** boilerplate that includes the ff:
+- Postgre database listener
+- Websockets
+- Auth middlwares
+- Sample APIs
+- Prisma
+- Event Invocations
+- Validators
+- many more ...

 ## Folder Structure